TGI Friday’s B52 shot looks fantastic. Pour slowly, and you will have a beautifully layered drink.

 - Kahlua Coffee Liqueur Kahlua is a sweet coffee-flavored liqueur from Mexico.
 At just 20 percent ABV, this rum-infused is more popular for its flavor profile than its intoxication ability.
 If you can’t find Kahlua Coffee Liqueur near you, you can use Tia Maria or another coffee-flavored spirit as an alternative.

-- Bailey’s Irish Cream Made with cocoa, cream, Irish whiskey, Bailey’s is an essential ingredient in many cocktails.
-While it comes in several varieties including, almond milk, stick to the original for this recipe.
+- Bailey’s Irish Cream: Made with cocoa, cream, and Irish whiskey, Bailey’s is an essential ingredient in many cocktails.
+While it comes in several varieties, including almond milk, stick to the original for this recipe.
 If you don’t want to spend a lot, you can consider O’Mara’s Irish Country Cream,

-- Grand Mariner This renowned French orange-flavored liqueur combines bitter oranges and fine cognac with a bit of sugar and other secret ingredients to produce a drink that is equally at home sipped by itself or as part of a cocktail.
-There are substitutes, like Cointreau, that have a similar taste but isn’t the same color if you care about such things.
+- Grand Mariner: This renowned French orange-flavored liqueur combines bitter oranges and fine cognac with a bit of sugar and other secret ingredients to produce a drink that is equally at home sipped by itself or as part of a cocktail.
+If you care about such things, there are substitutes, like Cointreau, that have a similar taste but aren’t the same color.

 How to Layer Alcohol in a Shot

-While pouring a shot so each type of liquor stays separate won’t radically alter the flavor of the drink.
-But what it will do is look gosh darn cool.
+Pouring a shot so each type of liquor stays separate won’t radically alter the flavor of the drink.
+But it will make it look gosh darn cool.

 Besides, it’s pretty easy to pull off after a few practice drinks and will give you a ton of cred as a home bartender.
 The effect depends on the specific gravity of each alcohol and careful pouring.